jessmed749/Longhorn-Network/README.md

 ### Key Objectives
 1. Implement the **Gale-Shapley** algorithm for roommate assignment.
-2. Form pods using **Prim’s algorithm** based on connection strengths.
-3. Find internship referral paths using **Dijkstra’s algorithm**.
+2. Find internship referral paths using **Dijkstra’s algorithm**.
-4. Use **multithreading** to simulate real-time actions like friend requests and chatting.
+3. Use **multithreading** to simulate real-time actions like friend requests and chatting.

 ---